 A useful guide to census returns is Lumas, S, Making Sense of the Census, HMSO, 1997.

 National Probate Index

 All wills and administrations proved in England and Wales from 1858-1943 should be listed in the National Probate Index.
 We have microfiche of the annual printed indexes.
 These provide the deceased's name, occupation, address, date and place of death, the names of executors and the value of the estate.

-Local newspapers provide a delightful contemporary account of the times in which our ancestors lived.
-There are reports of town meetings, legal proceedings and day to day occurrences as well as advertisements for property sales.
+Local newspapers provide an account of the times in which our ancestors lived.
+There are reports of town meetings, legal proceedings and day to day occurrences as well as adverts for property sales.
 The obituaries are of special value to the family historian.
 We have bound copies or microfilms of many local Aylesbury newspapers.
 High Wycombe Local Studies Library holds films of the Bucks Free Press, Buckingham Library holds films of the Buckingham Advertiser and Chesham Library holds films of the Bucks Examiner.
-For more information on other local newspapers, please see our Newspaper page.

 Firms like Pigot and Co's and Kelly's produced county directories from the beginning of the 19th century.
 We hold most editions covering Buckinghamshire.
 These directories help you to trace the movements of individual families and are invaluable in giving a precise address in the larger towns where a search through the census returns would otherwise be impracticable.
 The earliest directory available was published in 1792.
 We have indexed some information from Buckinghamshire Trade Directories.